unlock-protocol/docs/docs/core-protocol/public-lock/referrals.md

 ### Setting a referrer fee

-A lock manager can call the `setReferrerFee` function on the publick Lock contract to set a speficic referrer fee for a given address.
+A lock manager can call the `setReferrerFee` function on the Public Lock contract to set a specific referrer fee for a given address.
 This function takes 2 arguments.
 The first one is the address of a `referrer` and the second one is the referrer fee percentage, expressed in basis points.

 As such as lock manager can set multiple referrer fees for various referrers.
 For example a given referrer could receive 10% of the price paid, while another one could receive 30%.